History meets mythology: Debate stirs over push to rename T.C. Williams High School, of ‘Remember the Titans’ fame

 Joubert, who is half-Asian and half-South African, is equally irritated with alumni who tout the accomplishments of the 1971 team, and the national acclaim garnered via the film, as a reason to retain Thomas Chambliss’s name.

-Josefina Owusu said the name causes psychological and mental harm to “black and brown students.”
-She noted that black and Hispanic students make up a majority of the student body; white students composed 24 percent of T.C.’s 2019-2020 enrollment.
+Owusu said the name causes psychological and mental harm to “Black and Brown students.”
+She noted that Black and Hispanic students make up a majority of the student body; White students composed 24 percent of T.C.’s 2019-2020 enrollment.

 “For students of color, to chant his name at pep rallies or on the field is to embrace a racist culture that stems from the oppression of African Americans for more than 400 years,” she said.